TimeTap23/kolekt/docs/setup/AUTHENTICATION_SETUP.md

 ---

-**ThreadStorm Authentication System** - Secure, scalable, and production-ready user authentication for your Threads formatting platform.
+**Kolekt Authentication System** - Secure, scalable, and production-ready user authentication for your Threads formatting platform.